rgst-io/minecraft-preempt/README.md

 | ------------- | -------------------- |
 | `containerID` | Container ID or name |

 Specifying a configuration can be done with `--config`, for a file path.
-Or, for serverless environments, the config can be passed as a base64 encoding yaml string through the environment variable `CONFIG_BASE64`.
+Or, for serverless environments, the config can be specified with the `CONFIG` environment variable.

 ## License